 - KJUC Information Summary for parents seeking Baptism

-The Uniting Church practises an ‘open table policy’.
-This means anyone who loves the Lord is invited to share in Holy Communion at a Uniting Church.
+Anyone who loves Jesus is invited to share in Holy Communion at a Uniting Church.
 It is not necessary to be a confirmed member or even a baptised member to participate in Holy Communion, though it is seen as appropriate that the person or child has been baptised.